jcortial-safran/BasicTools_paper/paper.md

 # Summary

-Numerical simulations of physical phenomena can be computed by many (commercially/free) software, but many similar operations are required when producing, preparing and consuming these simulations.
-Post-treatments of physical fields are a common need, as well as handling and modifying meshes and fields.
+Numerical simulations of physical phenomena can be computed by many (commercially/free) software packages, but despite the apparent variety, they rely on a relatively small set of operations when producing, preparing and consuming these simulations.
+For instance, post-treatments of physical fields are a common need, as well as handling and modifying meshes and fields.
 BasicTools is a Python library designed especially to address these supporting tasks.
-It contains an efficient data model for meshes and field objects and input/output routines compatible with various formats.
-A finite element engine allows the assembling of abstract variational formulations, differential operators and the integration of fields on volume and surfaces.
+It features an efficient data model for meshes and field objects and input/output routines compatible with various formats.
+A finite element engine allows to assemble abstract variational formulations, take into account differential operators and integrate fields on volume and surfaces.

-BasicTools has been used in various projects in artificial intelligence and model order reduction for physical problems [@ROM-net; @mca26010017; @UQindustrialDesign; @datatargetVAE], topological optimization [@nardoni] and material sciences [@pymicro].
+BasicTools has been (and is still actively) used in various projects in artificial intelligence and model order reduction for physical problems [@ROM-net; @mca26010017; @UQindustrialDesign; @datatargetVAE], topology optimization [@nardoni] and material sciences [@pymicro].

 # Statement of need

-When considering numerical simulation data from various sources, different formats may be handled.
-Each software can include its own post-treatment tool, which complexifies any comparison task or workflows mixing from different origins.
-Hence, common tasks and post-treatments may need to be reimplemented.
+Oftentimes in real-world simulation, data is obtained from various sources, each encoded in its own format.
+Each software package typically includes its own post-treatment tool, thus limiting interoperability and preventing to set up seamless workflows.
+Typically common tasks must be routinely reimplemented, often with subtle variations.

-With BasicTools, we address these assessments by proposing a data model for meshes and associated physical fields, that is populated thanks to various reader and can be exported by various writers.
+With BasicTools, we address these concerns by proposing a data model for meshes and associated physical fields, that can be populated thanks to various reader and exported by various writers.
 Additionally, many treatment tools are implemented on these meshes and physical fields, including a finite element engine and field projection operators.
-We underline the fact that no new mesh or solution format is being specified: the goal is not to try and impose a new standard, but rather to handle existing data formats and propose common tasks and services on these data.
-Additionally BasicTools contain the tools to convert meshes to other "in memory" formats (Vtk [@VTK4], PyVista [@sullivan2019pyvista], MeshIO [@meshio]), this make possible to mix (and reuse) treatments already available in other frameworks.
+Notably no new mesh or solution format is forced upon the user: the goal is to handle existing data formats and offer common tasks and services on these data.
+Additionally BasicTools contains tools to convert meshes to other "in memory" formats (Vtk [@VTK4], PyVista [@sullivan2019pyvista], MeshIO [@meshio]), this make possible to mix (and reuse) treatments already available in other frameworks.

 # State of the field

 In the computational fluid dynamics community, the CGNS [@cgns] standard has been proposed for analysis data.
-In the solid mechanics community, up to our knowledge, no such standard exists and a multiplicity of format exist.
-Concerning meshes, MeshIO has been proposed for conversion between various file format.
-For the manipulation of meshes Vtk is a good candidate but lacks some capabilities related to the solid mechanics community (e.g. integration point data).
-Finite element engines allowing to assemble abstract variational formulations are available in the codes FreeFem++[@freefempp] and FEniCS [@fenics].
+In the solid mechanics community, in the authors' knowledge, no such de facto standard exists.
+As far as meshes are concerned , MeshIO has been proposed for conversion between various file formats.
+For the manipulation of meshes vtk is a good candidate but lacks some capabilities of tremendous value for the solid mechanics community (e.g. integration point data).
+Finite element engines allowing to assemble abstract variational formulations are available in FreeFem++[@freefempp] and FEniCS [@fenics].

 # Overview